morningmoni/Ghost-Gallery/README.md

-PS: the control is a bit hard by mouse and I would suggest using keyboard.
+PS: the control is a bit hard by mouse and I would suggest using keyboard mainly.

-PPS: the code and directory structure are quite messy, I don't recommend reading...
+PPS: the code and directory structure are quite messy and I don't recommend reading...